dansojo/Super-Resolution/Real_time_Processing/FSRCNN/README.md

 2. **Image Quality**: FSRCNN also improves the quality of the upsampled images.
 It introduces a deeper architecture with more layers that are specifically tuned to handle various scales of upscaling.
 This allows for better handling of edges and textures, resulting in sharper and more detailed images.
 Quantitatively, FSRCNN has demonstrated improvements in PSNR (Peak Signal-to-Noise Ratio) by approximately 0.5 to 1 dB compared to SRCNN, depending on the dataset and upscaling factor.
 3.  **Flexibility**: Unlike SRCNN, which typically requires a fixed input size, FSRCNN is capable of handling different input sizes without the need to modify the network architecture.
 This flexibility makes it easier to integrate into existing systems without the need for extensive reconfiguration.

+These enhancements make FSRCNN a superior choice for applications requiring high-quality image super-resolution in real-time scenarios.
+Its ability to deliver high-resolution images with lower computational cost and higher quality effectively addresses the limitations found in earlier models like SRCNN

 ## 🌟 Model Architecture
 ![FSRCNN_구조](https://github.com/user-attachments/assets/2f0f9107-4eb4-443a-accf-f34e7d648129)